Book Size: 11" x 8.5"

 An inspiring picture book about Rosa Bonheur, the most famous and best-selling painter of her century

-In a stunning ode to underrepresented women everywhere, award-winning illustrator Ruth Sanderson tells the untold story of French artist Rosa Bonheur in this narrative non-fiction picture book.
+In a stunning ode to underrepresented women everywhere, award-winning illustrator Ruth Sanderson tells the untold story of French artist Rosa Bonheur in this picture book biography.

 Rosa Bonheur was born in 1822 in France at a time when young women had limited options beyond being a wife and mother.
-But Rosa was not like other young women.
-She wore pants, rode horses astride, and often broke the rules.
+But Rosa wouldn’t stand for this.
+She wore pants, rode horses astride, and often broke society’s rules.
 She wanted to be a famous painter just like her father.
-Women artists at the time were encouraged to paint domestic scenes of children and family, but Rosa was determined to capture the unbridled wild beauty of horses.
+Female artists at the time were encouraged to paint domestic scenes of children and family, but Rosa was determined to capture the unbridled wild beauty of horses.

 Her masterpiece The Horse Fair was eight feet high and sixteen feet wide.
-Rosa went on to become the most celebrated artist of her time with paintings purchased by royalty and galleries around the world.
+Rosa went on to become the most celebrated artist of her time with paintings purchased by art collectors, museums, and galleries around the world.
 With the decline in popularity of realistic painting, Rosa’s trailblazing story was almost forgotten.

-Readers will revel at the bravery and fortitude of young Rosa as they take in Ruth Sanderson’s immaculate rendition of her life with back matter for further reading.Brand: Ruth Sanderson
+Revel at the bravery and fortitude of young Rosa as you take in Ruth Sanderson’s immaculate rendition of her life and artistry.Brand: Ruth Sanderson

 “This is a special book … Ruth Sanderson’s beautiful and intricate illustrations, along with a story that draws you into the heart and soul of the artist Rosa Bonheur, combine to make A Storm of Horses a compelling read, especially for children interested in art, horses, or women’s history.” —Laurie Wallmark, author of Hedy Lamarr’s Double Life, Grace Hopper: Queen of Computer Code, and Ada Byron Lovelace and the Thinking Machine